-We support Burma’s education sector through working in partnership with the Ministry of Education and enabling access to the UK's experience and expertise in priority areas of education reform.
+We support Myanmar's education sector through working in partnership with the Ministry of Education and enabling access to the UK's experience and expertise in priority areas of education reform.

-We organise international policy dialogues in Burma, bringing together key stakeholders and creating a platform to engage with British education institutions and organisations, national bodies, consultants and other international experts.
+We organise international policy dialogues in Myanmar, bringing together key stakeholders and creating a platform to engage with British education institutions and organisations, national bodies, consultants and other international experts.

-We arrange study tours to the UK for high-level decision makers to familiarise themselves with how the UK sector operates and to raise awareness in the UK of Burma's education sector.
+We arrange study tours to the UK for high-level decision makers to familiarise themselves with how the UK sector operates and to raise awareness in the UK of Myanmar's education sector.

-Through our education activities, we aim to build long term, trusting relationships and partnerships between the UK and Burma.
+Through our education activities, we aim to build long term, trusting relationships and partnerships between the UK and Myanmar.